CMTA/CMTAT/README.md

 * Distribution of dividends and interest, via snapshots
 * Upgradeability, via deployemnt of the token with a proxy
-* "Gasless" transactions
+* "gasless" transactions

-Please see CMTAT's [technical documentation](doc/CMTAT.pdf) for a more detailed description of CMTAT's functionalities. **TODO**
+Please see CMTAT's [technical documentation](doc/CMTAT.pdf) for a more detailed description of CMTAT's functionalities.
 Please see the [modules documentation](doc/modules) for the specification of modules of this reference implementation.

-## Practical considerations
+This reference implementation allows the issuance and management of tokens representing company equity.
+A future version will implement support for debt instruments.

+One may modify the token code, by adding, removing, or modifying features, however the core features listed in the [technical documentation](doc/CMTAT.pdf) must remain in place for compliance with the Swiss law.

 To use the CMTAT, we recommend that you use the latest version from the [Releases](https://github.com/CMTA/CMTAT/releases) page.

-### Token templates

-**TODO**

-This reference implementation allows the creation of two types of tokens:

-* *CMTAT-E*, to tokenize equity instruments.

-* *CMTAT-D*, to tokenize debt instruments.

-These pre-defined tokens are provided for convenience.
-One may modify them, by adding, removing, or modifying features, however the core features listed above must remain in place for compliance with the Swiss law.
-If you believe changes are needed, we recommend that you contact CMTA to ensure that said changes would not jeopardize the token's security and legal standing.

 ### Running local tests